What is a hysterectomy?

-Total laparoscopic hysterectomy (TLH) is an operation that is done through keyhole incisions.
+Total laparoscopic hysterectomy (TLH) is an operation that is done through keyhole incisions (sometimes referred to as keyhole surgery).
 It is suitable for almost all patients, even those with previous surgery, or obese and super-obese patients.

 There are three main advantages of TLH compared to abdominal hysterectomy:

 - Quicker recovery and less pain: Typically, patients who have a TLH are active after 1 to 2 weeks (work, home duties), compared to 4 to 6 weeks after an “open” procedure.
 Patients who have an abdominal hysterectomy require ten times more painkillers than patients who had a TLH.
 Patients who have a vaginal hysterectomy require twice the amount of painkillers compared to patients who have a TLH.

 - Fewer surgical complications: The risk of surgical complications is reduced to 30% to 50% compared to an “open” hysterectomy.

 - Cost effective: TLH has slightly higher costs of surgery.
 However these costs are offset by shorter hospital stay (1 to 2 days with TLH; 5 to 7 days with open hysterectomy).